Natalie Portman: Views on Israel

 The statement did not specify which events, but was suggested as referencing the killings and wounding of Palestinian protestors by Israeli fire during the 2018–2019 Gaza border protests.
-Portman’s decision sparked backlash from Israeli politicians, including Culture Minister Miri Regev, Minister of Public Security and Strategic Affairs Gilad Erdan and American rabbi Shmuley Boteach, who accused the actress of being influenced by the Boycott, Divestment and Sanctions movement.
-The Likud party condemned Portman’s position, with Knesset member Oren Hazan calling for her Israeli citizenship to be revoked.
+Portman's decision sparked backlash from Israeli politicians, including Culture Minister Miri Regev, Minister of Public Security and Strategic Affairs Gilad Erdan and American rabbi Shmuley Boteach, who accused the actress of being influenced by the Boycott, Divestment and Sanctions movement.
+The Likud party condemned Portman's position, with Knesset member Oren Hazan calling for her Israeli citizenship to be revoked.

 Portman clarified that she was not boycotting Israel, stating, "I am not part of the BDS movement and do not endorse it.
 Like many Israelis and Jews, I can be critical of Israel's leadership without wanting to boycott the nation."
-She explained that she did not want to "appear as endorsing" Prime Minister Netanyahu, who was scheduled to speak at the ceremony, and emphasized that "the mistreatment of those suffering from today’s atrocities is not in line with my Jewish values."
+She explained that she did not want to "appear as endorsing" Prime Minister Netanyahu, who was scheduled to speak at the ceremony, and emphasized that "the mistreatment of those suffering from today's atrocities is not in line with my Jewish values."
 She added, "Because I care about Israel, I must stand up against violence, corruption, inequality, and abuse of power".
-Later in 2018, Portman criticized the passing of the highly controversial and widely criticized Nation-State Bill, describing the law as "racist, and there’s nothing else to say about that."
-She is also a member of the One Voice movement.
+Later in 2018, Portman criticized the passing of the highly controversial and widely criticized Nation-State Bill, describing the law as "racist, and there's nothing else to say about that."
+She was also a member of the One Voice movement.

 On October 18, 2023, Portman called for the release of hostages held by Hamas and condemned their actions.
 She also advocated for Israeli children who have been kidnapped, urging support for their release.
 Additionally, she publicized information about Dror Israel on Instagram to raise funds for children near the Gaza border and called on the Red Cross to address ongoing breaches of International Humanitarian Law within Israel.
 On November 12, 2023, she took part in the March for the Republic and Against Antisemitism in Paris in response to the rise in antisemitism since the start of the Gaza war.